A pediatric psychiatrist or psychologist can conduct a thorough, in-depth examination to diagnose reactive attachment disorder.

 - Make time for yourself.
 Develop or maintain your hobbies, social engagements and exercise routine.

-- Acknowledge it's OK to feel frustrated or angry at times.
+- Acknowledge that it's OK to feel frustrated, angry or guilty at times.
 The strong feelings you may have about your child are natural.
 But if needed, seek professional help.

 Preparing for your appointment